godotengine/godot-docs/classes/class_environment.rst

 | *Getter*  | get_fog_density()      |
 +-----------+------------------------+

-The exponential fog density to use.
+The *exponential* fog density to use.
 Higher values result in a more dense fog.
+Fog rendering is exponential as in real life.

 ----